TG Targeted Intervention Programme

-Since 2018, Blossom Trust is involved in a new government project in Tamil Nadu.
-The goal is to bring about behavior change among population groups whose risk/vulnerabilities of contracting STI/HIV infection are high.
-The program is a collaboration between the Tamil State Aids Control Society (TNSACS) and several NGOS and CSOs.
+Since 2018, Blossom Trust has been involved in a new Government-backed project in Tamil Nadu.
+The goal is to bring about behavioural change among population groups, who are considered to be at high-risk of STI/HIV infection.
+The program is a collaboration between the Tamil State Aids Control Society (TNSACS) and several NGOs and CSOs.

 Our Solution: behavioural change

 The intervention programme targets Female Sex Workers (FSW), Men who have Sex with Men (MSM), Injecting Drug Users (IDU), Transgender (TG) and Bridge populations (which includes Truckers and Migrants).

 The Blossom Trust team focuses on the Transgender population in Kanchipuram.
 Interventions include condom promotion (distribution + behaviour change communication) and the creation of a toll-free helpline number for High-Risk Groups to register complaints on stigma and discrimination.
 The respective District AIDS Prevention and Control Units (DAPCUs) will then take the primary action.

 Blossom Trust also provides a counselling and support service, and utilises diverse strategies such as health camps, syphilis testing to identify STIs/HIVs, signposting to medical care centres and frequent outreach, to ensure Transgender individuals can access the healthcare they need.